moorepants/anaconda-dee-config/README.md

 | Aug   | do beta (field) testing in faculties                                         |
 | Sep 1 | new environment packaged, in DEE, and published on software.tudelft.nl       |
 | Sep+  | new issues opened on Gitlab                                                  |

+# Adding new packages to the installer

+If you need a conda package that is not available in Conda Forge installation, you can request inclusion of the package.
+The first step is to check if your package is available in [Conda Forge](https://conda-forge.org/).
+Search [this list](https://conda-forge.org/#add_recipe) to check (note that package names may differ from PyPi, CRAN, etc.).
+If your package is not present in Conda Forge, then you should initiate a new package build following [the instructions to add a recipe](https://conda-forge.org/#add_recipe).

+Once the package is available on Conda Forge for Windows 64 bit systems, open a merge request on this repository adding your package name to the `construct.yaml` file.
+Test building the installer locally on Windows and report your success (or failures) in the pull request.

+# FAQ

+My software is not available on the exam computers.
+How do I make it available?

+> The first step is to ensure that your desired package can be installed from Conda Forge.
+Search https://conda-forge.org/feedstock-outputs/ to see if your package is already available and if not you will need to add a recipe following the instructions here: https://conda-forge.org/#contribute.
+Once the package is available on Conda Forge, open a merge request on this repository adding your package to the `construct.yaml` file.
+Make sure to submit a merge request here months before the freeze deadline for the new academic year.

+The package I need is missing from Conda Forge and adding it is beyond my skills.

+> Open an issue here and we will coach and help you get the package built on Conda Forge.

+Is it possible to have different conda environments other than the base environment?

+> We can add new environments using Conda Constructor and make them selectable by end users, but the current limitation is the 2GB maximum for our exe installer on Windows.
+It is difficult to keep the installer under 2GB with even one additional environment if it includes the Anaconda distribution.
+Switching to only Conda Forge packages may allow us to reduce the installer size and thus support a limited number of additional environments.

+Why can't my package be installed with PyPi/Cargo/NPM/CRAN?

+> Software building and installing ranges from simple to extremely complex, even for a single package.
+This is further complicated by trying to have a mutually compatible set of hundreds or thousands of packages installed together.
+We manage a monolithic installation of packages that come from a variety of languages (Python, C++, C, R, Julia, CUDA, etc.).
+Firstly, many of the packages cannot be installed from a single languages' repository, e.g. PyPi only hosts Python packages.
+Secondly, it is quite difficult, if not impossible, to create a compatible set of packages if relying on PyPi (see https://pypackaging-native.github.io/ for detailed explanations).
+A tenable solution that does not require excessive amounts of time and complexity for this team is to rely on Conda Forge for solving these problems (with our help!).
+The binaries available on Conda Forge are guaranteed to provide a compatible set by the nature of its design.
+Even though it may seem simple to install your package on your computer, it may not be so here.
+Every special case we add, costs us more time.
+So we default to Conda Forge packages with rare exceptions that depend on available volunteer time.
+This provides a minimal headache way to deliver a working software environments to our students.

+Why can't students `pip install` or `conda install` packages while on the computers?

+> The computers are not connected to the internet so these commands will not work in general.
+It may be possible to host our own copies of Conda Forge or PyPi behind our firewall in the future, but this is a large undertaking.
+We also do not give students write access to the locations that either of these tools install packages to, so the default install will not work.

+Why are there no version specifications in the `construct.yaml` file?
+How do we know what version will be installed?

+> We install the latest Conda Forge version of all packages up to the July 1 version freeze date.
+Build the installer to see what versions are installed.
+We are working on a way to publish regular version lists.

+# Contact list

+This is a list of people who have requested packages in the past or expressed interest in doing so.

+- Artur Schweidtmann
+- Bart Gerritsen
+- Coen de Visser
+- Cornel Thill
+- Erik Ulijn (ME)
+- Ferdinand Grozema
+- Ferdinand Postema (LR)
+- Frank Mulder
+- Gary Steele
+- Heike Vallery
+- Helma Torkamaan
+- Iulia lefter
+- Jacco Hoekstra
+- Jason K. Moore (ME)
+- Jeroen Kalkman
+- Joost Ellerbroek
+- Ludolf Meester
+- Marcel Sluiter
+- Marcel van den Broek
+- Margreet Docter (TNW)
+- Mario Negrello
+- Mark Bakker
+- Miriam Coenders
+- Özge Okur
+- Peter Somhorst (ME)
+- Peter Wilders
+- Peter van Nieuwenhuizen
+- Petra Heijnen (TBM)
+- Rebeca Gonzalez Cabaleiro
+- Regine Vroom
+- Remko Uijlenhoet
+- Rene van Paassen (LR)
+- Ronald Ligteringen
+- Ruud van der Ent
+- Sander van Cranenburgh
+- Tom Viering
+- Valeri Markine
+- Wouter van der Wal
+- director-ce@tudelft.nl (Requested by Artur Schweidtmann)

 # Steps to build the installer